 Money & Health: Eating Healthy on a Budget

-After leaving the military, did you learn how to COOK?
-Budget for GROCERIES?
-Many Veterans leave the military not really knowing how to cook simple, affordable meals.
-On top of that, many Veterans have not had the opportunity to learn how to manage their money for groceries and eating out.
-Unless you grew up learning your way around a kitchen and doing the household shopping, chances are some of these tips and resources could be helpful.
+After leaving the military, did you know how to cook?
+Budget for groceries?
+Some Veterans may not have ever learned how to cook affordable meals.
+Others may not have had the opportunity to learn how to manage money for groceries or eating out.
+Chances are a few of these tips and resources will be helpful.

 Groceries